Internet-Draft OAuth Mission Deferred Approval August 2026

 The deferred substrate's security considerations apply in full, including deferral-code entropy, sender-constraint continuity, cancellation, and oracle resistance.

 The asynchronous review surface is part of the consent path.
 It MUST meet the approval event's authentication requirements, authenticating the Approver and satisfying the Mission Intent's controls.acr (Section 5.1); deferring an approval does not lower the bar the synchronous event sets.
-Approver routing and notification, how a proposed Mission reaches a reviewer and how the reviewer is alerted, are deployment matters and are named as such here rather than specified.
+Approver routing and notification, how a Proposed Mission reaches a reviewer and how the reviewer is alerted, are deployment matters and are named as such here rather than specified.

 10. Privacy Considerations

-A pending proposed Mission reveals what authority an agent sought before any approval exists.
+A pending Proposed Mission reveals what authority an agent sought before any approval exists.
 A Mission Issuer SHOULD treat pending proposals and their resolutions as sensitive and retain them under the same controls as other approval-event records.

 11. IANA Considerations